artofcodelabs/rdux/README.md

 $ bin/rails db:migrate
 ```

-⚠️ Note: Rdux uses `JSONB` datatype instead of `text` for Postgres.
+⚠️ Note: Rdux requires Rails 7.1+.
+It uses `jsonb` columns on PostgreSQL and `json` on other adapters.

 ## 🎮 Usage